hasithaa/bal.tips/content.en/docs/syntax/identifiers/index.md

 ### Quoted Identifier

-As you may have noticed, the previous syntax we discussed disallowed keywords and identifiers that start with digits.
-However, this limitation can be overcome using a Quoted Identifier syntax:
+You might have noticed that the earlier syntax doesn't allow keywords and identifiers starting with digits.
+To overcome this limitation, use the Quoted Identifier syntax:

 {{<md class="syntax">}}
 * `'<Initial_Char | Digits>*`
 {{</md>}}

-It is same syntax, instead identifier starts with single quote `'`.
-This allows any combination of characters, including keywords and identifiers that start with digits, to be used as an identifier.
-Let's make some of those invalid identifiers valid using quoted identifiers.
+This syntax starts with a single quote `'`, enabling any combination of characters, including keywords and identifiers starting with digits, to be used as an identifier.
+Let's turn some of those invalid identifiers into valid ones using quoted identifiers.

 {{<md class="post_table center">}}